endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 ### Causal Consistency

 If clients clocks are skewed, their manifest keys will not order between them correctly.
 This does not matter though!
 As clients are always repairing the logs and preserving order, delayed entries will be integrated at the appropriate place, just delayed.
-As long as client writes are written in order (i.e. their clock is monotonic) clock skew does not break causal consistency.
+As long as client writes are written in client order (i.e. their clock is monotonic) clock skew does not break causal consistency.
 Ultimately clock skew is no different to network latency.

 ### Mitigating Large clock skew

-Clock skew becomes a consistency threatening problem if exceeding the *lag* parameter.
+Clock skew becomes a consistency threatening problem if exceeding the *lag* window.
 Then clients *might* miss an update.
 Client clocks are not reliable.
 However, S3 records a `LastModified` header for each object which is an immutable server provided time source.

 Large clock skew can be detected by every client by comparing the manifest key timestamp against the server provided `LastModified` time.
-If the skew is above a *stale* write threshold it can be ignore from the log.
+If the skew is above a *stale* write threshold it is ignored.
 As long as the *stale* write threshold is sufficiently below the *lag* parameter, all clients will converge to the same state regardless of clock skew.

 ### Automatic Clock Adjustment